LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-lsn1/_index.md

 weight: 29
 originalAuthor: Sally Steuterman # to be set by page creator
 originalAuthorGitHub: gildedgardenia # to be set by page creator
-reviewer: Kimberly Horan # to be set by the page reviewer
+reviewer: Rob Thomas
-reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
+reviewerGitHub: icre8FreeCode
 lastEditor: Sally Steuterman # update any time edits are made after review
 lastEditorGitHub: gildedgardenia # update any time edits are made after review
 lastMod: 2023-08-03 # UPDATE ANY TIME CHANGES ARE MADE